Cesar3228/Proyecto_Sprint8_Recopilacion_y_almacenamiento_de_datos_SQL/README.md

 - **start_ts**: trip start date and time
 - **weather_conditions**: weather conditions at trip start
 - **duration_seconds**: trip duration in seconds
 - Contains trips from the Loop to O’Hare International Airport

+  Note: Datasets are not included due to platform restrictions.

 ---